Skip to main content

 • Coordinate consistent web publishing within the section and follow current guidelines.

-• Analyse school websites regularly, communicate with editors and develop the websites.
+• Analyse school webpages regularly, communicate with editors and develop the webpages.

 • Manage authorisations within the school.